 - whether there is a secure platform which can be used for contacting clients by email or for online therapy sessions, and if the platform has any age related restrictions

-- whether the school or agency is subject to any guidance from the DfE regarding contact with pupils at home
+- whether the school or agency is subject to any guidance regarding contact with pupils at home

-- what is the impact of providing or not providing therapy if the child or young person refuses to seek parental consent.
+- the impact of providing or not providing therapy if the child or young person refuses to seek parental consent.
 Would this leave them more vulnerable?

-- if choosing to accept informed consent from the child or young person, how to explain and document how this was established
+- if accepting informed consent from the child or young person, how to explain and document how this was established

 This list is not exhaustive and we advise all therapists new to working with children and young people online to seek guidance from experienced online CYP practitioners, supervisors or specialists in the field of GDPR relating to therapy, via relevant guidelines, training and CPD.